yh4no/LogsBotDiscord/readme.txt

 # TicketLogdiscord

-Python Script for discord ticket bot
+Python Script for logs in discord.